Solo Travel Over 40: Why I’m Finally Traveling for Me

 Solo travel over 40 has given me space to find her again.

 There is something deeply sacred about waking up in a city where nobody knows your name and realizing the entire day belongs to you.
-You can sleep in without guilt.
-You can wander the streets with no destination in mind.
-You can sit in a café for three hours with your journal and a pastry and call it productivity.
-You can decide on a whim to take the train to another city because the mood strikes you.
-You can flirt with a stranger, buy yourself flowers, or spend the whole day doing absolutely nothing.
+There are no expectations to meet, no roles to perform, and no constant demand for your time or energy.
+The day unfolds on your own terms.
+Maybe that means sleeping in without guilt, wandering unfamiliar streets with no destination in mind, or sitting in a café for hours with a journal, a flaky pastry, and your thoughts.
+Sometimes freedom looks like booking a last-minute train to another city simply because the mood feels right.
+Other times, it looks like flirting with a stranger, buying yourself flowers, or allowing yourself the rare luxury of doing absolutely nothing at all.

 That kind of freedom feels radical when you have spent most of your life accommodating everyone else.